Ifan24/Succulent-Generator/README.md

 <a href="https://www.youtube.com/watch?v=nkQHASviYac
 " target="_blank"><img src="https://img.youtube.com/vi/nkQHASviYac/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

-The codes for model and the training are the same as in the video, I made some small modifications to the config and instead of generating 1024x1024 images it will only train the model to generate 512x512 images as it takes quite a long time to train.

 The succulents images I used in this project are mostly downloaded from shopping website, since most open source datasets I found for succulent are either has blurring images or just too small for this project.